deliveroo/deliveroo.engineering/_posts/2019-01-28-moving-from-ruby-to-rust.md

 Building each timeline involves a fair bit of computation: using different machine learning models to predict how long events will take, asserting certain constraints, calculating assignment cost.
 The computations themselves are quick, but the problem is that we need to do a lot of them: for each order, we need to go over all available riders to determine which assignment would be the best.

-First version of the dispatcher was written mainly in Ruby: this was a go-to language in the company, and it was performing adequately at that time.
-But as Deliveroo kept growing, increasing number of orders and riders, we saw that the dispatch process started taking much longer than before and we realised, that at some point it will be impossible to dispatch some areas within a time constraint that we put in place.
+The first version of the Dispatcher was written mainly in Ruby: this was a go-to language in the company, and it was performing adequately given our size at the time.
+However, as Deliveroo kept growing, the number of orders and riders increaed dramatically, and we saw that the dispatch process started taking much longer than before and we realised, that at some point it will be impossible to dispatch some areas within a time constraint that we put in place.
 We also knew that is was limiting us if we decided to implement more advanced algorithms, which would require even more computation time.